 Trail construction and improvement would require the removal of the tundra matting along the designed route, with trees and shrubs trimmed or removed if necessary to provide a 5-foot wide trail and a 2-foot buffer along each side of the trail.
 The ground cover from a 5-foot wide area would be removed, resulting in a total cleared area of approximately 0.3 acres, with an additional 0.1 acres removed to widen the Ridge Trail.
 The locally sourced materials used to form the trail tread would be compacted and this compaction would continue over time with use.
+Introduction of exotic plant species would be minimized through the use of locally sourced materials.
 Shrubs and trees trimmed would include species common to the area such as dwarf birch, willow, black spruce, and paper birch.